kadriane/Vacuum-Gauges-Controller/README.md

 ### PCB designs and 3D models

-The motherboard is the four-layer PCB, where two layers are the power supply layers (the ground and +3.3VDC, placed onto the internal layers of the PCB), and next two are signal layers (placed on the external layers of the PCB).
+The motherboard is a four-layers PCB, where two layers are power supply layers (ground and +3.3VDC, placed on two internal layers of the PCB), and next two are signal layers (placed on external layers of the PCB).

-The backplane board is a standard two-layer board with a boosted thickness of 3mm (due to requirements for high stiffness and more equalled distribution of mechanical stress).
+The backplane board is a standard two-layer board with a boosted thickness of 3mm (due to requirements for high stiffness and more equalled distribution of mechanical stresses).

 #### Motherboard